fbpx

 The problem is that people adopt these animals without being aware of all their specific needs.
 Keeping a turtle in captivity in your home is no easy task.
 Failing to provide the conditions vital to their well-being can seriously impact their health.
 An unsuitable environment, improper diet, lack of UV rays or poor hygiene can lead to a host of problems, including respiratory infections, shell softening and eye irritation (due to a high level of ammonia in the water, which can poison the animal over time).

-Also, these turtles can grow to the size of a cantaloupe.
-To ensure optimal well-being, they need an aquarium that is at least 10 times their size, so the size of 10 cantaloupes.
-And since they are aren’t common domestic animals like cats and dogs, few veterinarians specialize in turtles, which can make it difficult to get them the basic care they need.
+Also, these turtles can exceed the size of a cantaloupe.
+To ensure optimal well-being, they should be kept in a pond or basin, so they have enough room to swim around.
+At the very least, a large, 70‑gallon aquarium will do..
+And since they aren’t common domestic animals like cats and dogs, few veterinarians specialize in turtles, which can make it difficult to get them the basic care they need.

 In addition to their unique needs, turtles can live 30 to 40 years.
 Adopting an aquatic turtle is a long-term commitment that shouldn’t be made lightly.

-Given the above issues, owners seeking to give their turtle a better life sometimes decide to release them in nature.
+Given the above issues, guardians seeking to give their turtle a better life sometimes decide to release them in nature.
 This should be avoided at all costs, as red-eared sliders are an invasive species.
-Also, if a turtle has always lived in captivity, it might not know how to survive on its own.
+Also, if a turtle has always lived in captivity, he or she might not know how to survive on their own.

 Keep in touch